UCSD-E4E/MMICT-classification_service/README.md

-build image:
+building our Docker image:

 docker build -t mmi-classification-websockets .

-run:
+running the Docker container (For Devs):

-docker run mmi-classification-websockets
+docker run -p 5001:5001 mmi-classification-websockets

-might need to pip install flask-sock but added to requirements.txt
+We are mapping the localhost port to 5001, so to check if its working use http://localhost:5001